Of Monsters and Men: 2011–2013: My Head Is an Animal

 Of Monsters and Men signed with Record Records in February 2011, and in March, they began recording their debut album at Studio Sýrland, in Reykjavík.
 In August, Philadelphia's Radio 104.5 began playing their debut single, "Little Talks", and propelled the band to nationwide popularity.

 The finished album, My Head Is an Animal, was released in Iceland in September 2011, and it reached no. 1, as did "Little Talks".
 With success in Iceland and growing popularity in the United States, the band signed with Universal Music Group for a worldwide release of the record.

 Of Monsters and Men released the EP Into the Woods in December 2011, which featured four songs from their debut album.
 They also issued My Head Is an Animal in the US in April 2012.

 In 2012, the band performed at the Newport Folk Festival, Osheaga, and Lollapalooza.
 They also played at the Reading and Leeds Festivals.
 On 5 October 2012, the group was featured on the PBS music show Sound Tracks: Music Without Borders, performing the song "Mountain Sound".

 In late 2012, Árni left the band, saying he didn't find it exciting playing "Little Talks" five times per day.

 Of Monsters and Men played at the first annual Boston Calling Music Festival in May 2013, and the same year, they performed at Glastonbury Festival.

 Their song "Dirty Paws" was featured in the iPhone 5 introduction video, released in September 2012, as well as in the trailer for the 2013 film The Secret Life of Walter Mitty.
-"Sinking Man" was featured on The Walking Dead: Original Soundtrack – Vol. 1, released in March 2013, and "Silhouettes" was included in the The Hunger Games: Catching Fire soundtrack, which came out in November 2013.
+"Sinking Man" was featured on The Walking Dead: Original Soundtrack – Vol. 1, released in March 2013, and "Silhouettes" was included in The Hunger Games: Catching Fire soundtrack, which came out in November 2013.